firebase-me/rate-limiting/README.md

 # Firebase Traffic Routing through Cloudflare API Shield

 ## Overview
-a conceptual project that looks to shift Firebase integration and services through a rate limiting service --This project demonstrates how to route all Firebase traffic for Storage, Firestore, and Realtime Database through Cloudflare API Shield to implement native client-based rate limiting.--
+A conceptual project that looks to shift Firebase integration and services through a rate limiting service .
+~~This project demonstrates how to route all Firebase traffic for Storage, Firestore, and Realtime Database through Cloudflare API Shield to implement native client-based rate limiting.~~

 ## Table of Contents